Tips for Managers

 - Connect with your team: Continue team meetings and one-on-one meetings with team members.
-Move these meetings to Skype as appropriate and necessary.
-Zoom is a viable alternative, but we recommend using Skype for business purposes instead of Zoom, We want to keep CarmenZoom free of non-academic traffic so it is available for classes and other academic needs.
+Move these meetings to Skype or Teams as appropriate and necessary.
+Zoom is a viable alternative, but we recommend using Skype or Teams for business purposes instead of Zoom, We want to keep CarmenZoom free of non-academic traffic so it is available for classes and other academic needs.

 - Collaborate: Use collaboration tools to share work and keep work teams and project teams updated on progress and stay on track.
-Examples are BuckeyeBox or Microsoft Teams.
+We recommend Microsoft Teams.